redhog/InfiniteGlass/docs/LIBRARY.md

 `"MY_PROPERTY" in window` check if perty is set on window.

 `window["MY_PROPERTY"]` or `window.get("MY_PROPERTY", default=None)`
 retrieves a property value.

+`window.items()` retrievs al properties, as a list of tuples of names and values.

+`window["MY_PROPERTY"] = value` sets a property to a value.

 Window values will be returned as `Xlib.xobject.drawable.Window` objects, ATOMs will be returned as string values.
 STRING values are returned as byte sequences.

-`window.items()` retrievs al properties, as a list of tuples of names and values (as per `keys()` and `get()` above).

-`window["MY_PROPERTY"] = value` sets a property to a value.
-The type conversions used are:
+`del window["MY_PROPERTY"]` unsets a property.

+Type conversions when getting and setting values:

+  * array: depending on typecode
-  * byte sequence: STRING
+    * b, B: STRING
-  * string: ATOM, unless the keycode name, in which case KEYCODE, or X constant, in which case XCONST
+    * h, i, l: INTEGER
+    * H, I, L: CARDINAL
+    * f: FLOAT
+  * `Xlib.xobject.drawable.Window`: WINDOW
   * int: INTEGER
   * float: FLOAT
-  * array: INTEGER, CARDINAL or FLOAT depending on the typecode
-  * `Xlib.xobject.drawable.Window`: WINDOW
+  * bytes: STRING
   * dict: JSON

-`del window["MY_PROPERTY"]` unsets a property.
+  * tuple (TYPE_NAME, value): TYPE_NAME
+  * string:
+    * If a keycode name: KEYCODE
+    * If an X constant name: XCONST
+    * If it starts with @: Read STRING value from file path
+    * If URL:
+      * file:///path: Read STRING value from file path
+      * resource://package/path: Read STRING value from python package resource
+      * data://value: STRING, value is encoded to UTF-8
+      * eq://jsonpath: Evaluate a JSON-path on `{"window": window}` and set value to return value.
+    * Otherwise: ATOM

 ```
 @window.on_event(event=None, mask=None)